rbms-bsc/DCRMR/_pages/PPDM/Place-of-publication.md

 >Example:
 ><CITE>[South America?]</CITE>

-<a name="5.21.385.3">5.21.385.3</a> If the reason for supplying the place is not apparent from the rest of the description, make a [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) to indicate the source of the information (see [5.24.32.5](/DCRMR/ppdm/Note-on-publication-statement/#5.24.32.5)).
+<a name="5.21.385.3">5.21.385.3</a> If the reason for supplying the place is not apparent from the rest of the description, always make a [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) to indicate the source of the information (see [5.24.32.5](/DCRMR/ppdm/Note-on-publication-statement/#5.24.32.5)).

 >Example:
 >Note on publication statement: <CITE>Place of publication suggested by Alden</CITE>